 It’s pretty common to have a gasoline leak or two during the life of your lawn mower.
-It can be frustrating to see gas leak puddles on your concrete or smelling the strong odor from the gas.
+It can be frustrating to see gas leak puddles on your concrete or smell the strong odor from the gas.

 Identifying your fuel leak and repairing isn’t too difficult of a project on your lawn mower.
 Keep reading for our tips on finding your leak.